infopulse/Test-Documentation-Examles/test cases/test_cases_ready_for_automation_01_ua.md

 - Click submit button

 **💡 Expected Results:**
-- Verify user is redirected to the main page
+- Verify the user is redirected to the main page
 - Verify the message "Thanks for your purchase.
 Please check your email for payment." displayed
 - Verify the cart is empty
 - Verify the Total amount is $0.00

-## Test 02.2 - Check coffee cannot be bought without invalid details
+## Test 02.2 - Check coffee cannot be bought with invalid details
 **📃 Description:** Verify it is not possible to buy the coffee if details are invalid
 **🏷️ Tags:** Negative
 **🗝️ Preconditions:**
-- User is in the main page
+- User is on the main page
 - Cart is empty

 **👣 Steps:**
 - Click on Espresso cup
-- Click on Total box in the right bottom corner
+- Click on Total box in the bottom right corner
 - Enter next pairs of payment details

 | name      | email     |